 If You Have More Than One Mental Health Condition or a Preexisting Condition

 If you have more than one service-connected, diagnosed mental health condition, which is common, the VA will not rate each one separately.
 Instead, you will receive one combined rating.

 Additionally, if you were diagnosed before you entered the military, you may still qualify for compensation for your mental health condition if you can prove that your service worsened your preexisting condition.

 Changes May Be Coming

-In February 2022, the VA began considering making changes to the rating system for certain conditions to align further with modern medicine.
-These changes are focused on ratings for respiratory, ear, nose, throat, and mental health disorders.
+In February 2022, the VA began considering changes to the rating system for certain conditions to align further with modern medicine.
+These changes focused on respiratory, ear, nose, throat, and mental health disorders.
 In some cases, the VA would lessen the requirements needed to receive a disability rating of 100%.
 Continue to follow VetsGuardian for the latest in VA disability news!